corex/lmodel/README.md

 - Support for ignored tables.
 - Support for showing changes before writing models (--dry-run).

-**Note: Generating a model that already exists will overwrite existing model, but every line below "preserve" identifier, will be preserved.**
+**Note: Generating a model that already exists will overwrite existing model, but every line below "preserve" identifier, will be preserved.
+Uses and Traits will also be preserved.**

 ## Installation